pnp/PnP/README.md

 The [Patterns and Practices Yammer Group](https://www.yammer.com/itpronetwork/#/threads/inGroup?type=in_group&feedId=4597220) is the place for discussing the Patterns and Practices code samples.

 ###I found bug from the package, how to proceed?
 Please file a GitHub issue.
-Don't be shy, sharing your findings is critical for the success of the CAM/App patterns.
+Don't be shy, sharing your findings is critical for the success of the App Model patterns.
 We would welcome not just a bug submission but if you have a proposed workaround, please share that as well.

 ###I have suggestions or improvements to the provided package, how to proceed?
 We would be extremely pleased with any feedback and suggestions on the package.
 Please report any suggestions to the package using the discussion boards.
 We will be closely following any messages to this group.